jhalterman/singlet/README.md

 [![License](http://img.shields.io/:license-apache-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![Godoc](https://pkg.go.dev/badge/github.com/jhalterman/singlet)](https://pkg.go.dev/github.com/jhalterman/singlet)

-A threadsafe generic singleton implementation for Golang.
+Singlet provides threadsafe, generic singletons for Golang.

 ## Motivation

-The common pattern of using a global `sync.Once` to implement a global singleton doesn't work well when the singleton value includes a generic type.
-Singlet provides a solution, allowing you to create generic, threadsafe singletons.
+The common pattern of using `sync.Once` to implement a global singleton doesn't work well when the singleton value includes a generic type.
+Singlet provides a solution, allowing you to create generic, threadsafe singletons, anywhere in your code.

 ## Example

-To use singlet, create a `*Singleton`, then call `GetOrDo` while will get a previously created value for the `Singleton` else create a new value with the provided func.
-Only a single value will ever be created per `Singleton`:
+To use singlet, first create a `Singleton`.
+Then call `GetOrDo` which will create and store a value in the `Singleton`, if one doesn't already exist, by calling the provided `func`, else it will return the existing value:

 ```go
 makeFoo := func() *Foo[int] {